 Situated on a sunny high plateau between the Mieminger Mountains, the Karwendel Nature Park and the Wetterstein Mountains, Seefeld has a special micro-climate which gives it thick snow cover and protection from the warm Föhn wind.
 This makes it popular with skiers and in particular cross-country skiers, who enjoy exploring the area’s large network of trails.
 The village was used for the Nordic disciplines when Innsbruck hosted the Olympic Games in 1964 and 1976.
 It has also hosted the Nordic World Ski Championships once and often welcomes the international elite as part of the World Cup.
-In 2019 Seefeld will host the Nordic World Ski Championships for the second time in its history, with its high density of four-star and five-star hotels playing an important role in the bid.
+In 2019 Seefeld hosted the Nordic World Ski Championships for the second time in its history, with its high density of four-star and five-star hotels playing an important role in the winning bid.

 Summer: electric bikes, castle ruins and swimming lakes